kburgon/Palette/README.md

 # Palette
-A collaborative drawing board for drawing as a team.
+A collaborative drawing board for team creativity.